 We will use all of our senses in our Science sessions and learn about different parts of the body and how we differ from each other.

 When we carry out physical activities, we will be made more aware of the effect of exercise on our bodies.

 The importance of personal hygiene and taking care of ourselves by eating healthy foods will be part of the curriculum as well as exploring what is right and wrong.

-Action songs and rhymes will help us to explore our bodies and songs about emotions and feelings will help us to explore how we feel.
+Action songs and rhymes will help us to explore our bodies, and songs about emotions and feelings will help us to explore how we feel.

-We will have fun finding out about ourselves and sharing this with each other.
-We will continue to focus and develop ways that the pupils can communicate and develop talking about themselves using their individualised AAC strategies.
+We will have fun finding out about objects and sharing this with each other.
+We will continue to focus and develop ways in which we can communicate and develop talking about ourselves using our individualised AAC strategies.

 Secondary 3 Department

 This topic for the Summer term is Water